iaspnetcore/MCPServer/README.md

 Build a minimal MCP client

 Build a minimal MCP client for home assistant MCP server

+Build a minimal MCP client for ecovacs MCP server

 Build an minimal chat app